It’s natural to want to know the most Instagrammable spots on the Amalfi Coast. I mean, c’mon, just look at the place!

 10. Marina Grande

 Marina Grande is the opposite of Sorrento’s busy Marina Piccolo – it’s small, cute, and far less crowded!
 It’s the last remaining vestige of traditional Sorrento, and a snapshot of the fishing village it used to be.
 Go there to photograph the brightly-painted buildings, and local fishermen plying their craft.
 Beware, though – I’ve always found Marina Grande to be slightly less welcoming than the rest of town, and residents will occasionally get a bit funny about you photographing their property.
+If you’re in love with that marine vibe, and craving some more picturesque fishing villages, check out Cetara – it’s just a little further on from Amalfi!

 11. The metal pier at Marina Grande